-You need to know how to quit a frozen application, how to troubleshoot, re-boot and work around issues.
+You need to know how to quit a frozen application, how to troubleshoot, re-boot, and work around issues.
 Understanding your computer’s operating system is vital.
-If you haven’t realized this by now, the actual picture-taking is maybe 50% of the actual work you’ll be doing.
+If you haven’t realized this by now, the actual picture-taking is maybe 50 percent of the actual work you’ll be doing.

 Start shooting a variety of photos from a specific niche (such as sports).
 Show you can stop peak action, properly expose while paying attention to make sure you have uncluttered backgrounds.